FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 Check that welcome and goodbye email arrived in the maildev browser window.
 If you can't see them, go back into FusionAuth's Tenant email settings and verify that you're using port `1025` and host `host.docker.internal`.

 ### Check PreventLogin Action Was Created
 After a minute has passed more webhooks should fire and the terminal should display `User banned successfully`.
-This means that PiedPiper received the expired subscription webhook, test for `(req.body.event.action == 'Subscribe' && req.body.event.phase == 'end')`, and applied the `Ban` Action to the user.
+This means that PiedPiper received the expired subscription webhook, tested for `(req.body.event.action == 'Subscribe' && req.body.event.phase == 'end')`, and applied the `Ban` Action to the user.

 To test that it indeed worked, try to log in to FusionAuth with the user `reader@example.com`.
 You should be prohibited.